stigok/blog.stigok.com/collections/_posts/2019-09-14-postgres-docker-configuration-and-initialisation.md

 ALTER SYSTEM SET log_statement = 'all';
 ```

+I will be running postgres in a Docker container, and the `postgres:9.4` image
-I can place executable *.sh* and *.sql* files in a special folder inside
+lets me place executable *.sh* and *.sql* files in a special folder inside
 the container, */docker-entrypoint-initdb.d*, that will be run when the
 container database initialises.
 These scripts will be executed before the
 server is listening for requests, the first time it is started.